 Phase I treatment typically consists of limited braces or appliances, like an expander.
 After Phase I treatment is complete, your child will enter into our PDGO Observation Program so we can monitor continued growth and development until all permanent teeth are erupted and ready for complete correction in Phase II treatment.

-Our PDGO Observation Program allows us to spot problems early, which often means that your child can avoid more complicated and lengthy treatment later.
+Super Smile Club, PDGO's Observation Program allows us to spot problems early, which often means that your child can avoid more complicated and lengthy treatment later.

 Why keep a close eye on your youngster?